 We aim to provide a broad and varied choice of reading material.
 This is developed through individual reading with carefully structured books in a reading scheme (home readers) and through guided and shared reading in English and other subject areas.

-There have been and continue to be many other fantastic reading activities at Avenue including the celebration of World Book Day, PJ Reading Day, numerous author visits and workshops, local library trips, 'Family Learning Reading Workshops' and reading buddies involving EYFS, KS1 and KS2!
+To promote a love of reading, there have been and continue to be many fantastic reading activities and events at Avenue, including: the celebration of World Book Day, PJ Reading Day, numerous author visits and workshops and local library trips.
 Our children have also loved the opportunity to browse books during our Roving Book Shop.
 We are proud of our reading culture at Avenue and are always looking to build and develop upon it.

 Writing is the painting of the voice.